lingeringwillx/StructIO/README.md

 **read_pstr(numbytes, endian=None)**

 Reads a Pascal string from the object and returns it. *numbytes* is used to specify how many bytes are used for the string's length in the object.
-The endian of the length of the string can be specified with the *endian* argument.
+The endian of the length of the string can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.

 **write_pstr(string, numbytes, endian=None)**

 Writes *string* to the object as a Pascal string. *numbytes* is used to specify how many bytes are used for the string's length in the object.
-The endian of the length of the string can be specified with the *endian* argument.
+The endian of the length of the string can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.

 **append_pstr(string, numbytes, endian=None)**

 Same as *write_pstr* but appends the value to the object at the current position instead of overwriting existing bytes.
-The endian of the length of the string can be specified with the *endian* argument.
+The endian of the length of the string can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.

 **overwrite_pstr(string, numbytes, endian=None)**

 Deletes the existing Pascal string at the current position and writes *string* as a Pascal string in it's place. *numbytes* is used to specify how many bytes are used for the integer holding the string's length.
-The endian of the length of the string can be specified with the *endian* argument.
+The endian of the length of the string can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.

 **read_7bint()**